 The History of YCAN and the Tripartite Board

 The Tripartite Board in Park County served as the Park County administrator of the Community Services Block Grant (CSBG) in Park County since 2000.
-In 2007, the Park County Tripartite Board organized as a 501 (c) 3 non-profit created to promote the reduction of poverty; the revitalization of low-income communities; empowering families and individuals to achieve economic self-sufficiency and maintain personal independence.
+In 2007, the Park County Tripartite Board organized as a 501 (c) 3 non-profit and changed the name to Yellowstone Country Assistance Network of Park County Wyoming or YCAN, created to promote the reduction of poverty; the revitalization of low-income communities; empowering families and individuals to achieve economic self-sufficiency and maintain personal independence.
 In 2018 the Wyoming Community Services Program granted eligibility to our organization to expand our CSBG service area from Park County.